god-of-ghz/MRI-strain-depth-fraction/README.md

   - binary mask: "msk" = <n pixels> x <m pixels> x <number of slices>

 2) Open DepthFraction_MS.m
-  Alter the %% LOAD STRAINS main loop to load your strain maps Currently all strain maps must be the exact same size
+  - Alter the %% LOAD STRAINS main loop to load your strain maps (currently all strain maps must be the exact same size)

-  Alter the script parameters to your needs
+  - Alter the script parameters to your needs

-  Alter statistical tests to your needs
+  - Alter statistical tests to your needs

 3) Run DepthFraction_MS.m